 H.R.
-7256.
-A bill proposed to develop a special immigrant visa for individuals employed by a US firm or academic institution engaged in national security efforts that protect and promote the US innovation base, conduct research funded by the Department of Defense, or who have technical expertise in a domain pursuant to National Defense Strategy or the National Defense Science and Technology Strategy.
-The plan imposes a cap of 100 principals in fiscal year 2021, increasing by 100 annually until fiscal year 2025 and remains at 500 principals thereafter.
+7256 was a bill proposed to develop a special immigrant visa for individuals employed by a US firm or academic institution engaged in national security efforts that protect and promote the US innovation base, who conduct research funded by the DoD, or who have technical expertise in a domain pursuant to National Defense Strategy or the National Defense Science and Technology Strategy.
+The plan imposes a cap of 100 principals in fiscal year 2021, increasing by 100 annually until fiscal year 2025, and remains at 500 principals thereafter.
 There was no legislative action on the bill (H.R.
 7256, 2020).

 H.R.
 4350 and H.R.
+6395

-6395.
-Two amendments proposed to the NDAA for fiscal years 2021 and 2022 that would allow the Department of Defense to develop a competitive process to identify individuals "essential" to advancing technologies critical to national security.
-In practice, this would be implemented as a special immigrant visa for individuals working on university-based research funded by the Department of Defense or individuals possessing specific scientific or technical expertise.
+These two amendments were proposed to the NDAA for fiscal years 2021 and 2022 and would allow the DoD to develop a competitive process to identify individuals "essential" to advancing technologies critical to national security.
+In practice, this would be implemented as a special immigrant visa for individuals working on university-based research funded by the DoD or individuals possessing specific scientific or technical expertise.
 The plan imposes a cap of 10 principals in its first fiscal year, increasing by 10 annually until its tenth fiscal year, and remains at 100 principals thereafter.
-Despite passing in the House, the bill was ultimately dropped in Conference before the enactment of the NDAA (H.R.
-4350, 2021; H.R.
-6395, 2020).
+Despite passing in the House, the bill was ultimately dropped in conference before the enactment of the NDAA (H.R.
+6395, 2020; H.R.
+4350, 2021).

 H.R.
+4521

-4521.
-Section 80303 of what became the House version of the CHIPS bill proposed to exempt foreign-born, STEM Masters or PhD graduates from select US and foreign higher education institutions from worldwide and per-country caps.
+Section 80303 of what became the House version of the CHIPS bill proposed to exempt foreign-born STEM master's or PhD graduates from select US and foreign higher education institutions from worldwide and per country caps.
 Applicants must already have an approved EB1 or EB2 petition and have graduated from a "research-intensive" institution.
-Additionally, Masters graduates must have their employer sponsor be in critical industry.
-Despite passing in the House, the bill was dropped in Conference before the enactment of the CHIPS and Science Act of 2022 (H.R.
+In addition, master's graduates must have their employer sponsor be in a critical industry.
+Despite passing in the House, the bill was dropped in conference before the enactment of the CHIPS and Science Act of 2022 (H.R.
 4521, 2022).